HydrogeomorphologyTools/MSF---Modified-Single-Flow-DF-runout/README.md

 ### Additional Functionality

-Beyond the core MSF implementation, supplementary Python scripts are included to enhance usability, particularly when dealing with multiple initiation points:
+Beyond the core MSF implementation, supplementary Python scripts are included to enhance usability, mainly when dealing with multiple initiation points and potentially overlapping flooded/modelled areas:

 1.  **Multiple Point Handling:** A script converts multiple input point features into the necessary raster format for the model.
 2.  **Overlap Management:** It runs the MSF model based on inputs derived from these multiple points and ensures that the maximum potential impact value (`pqlim`) is retained in pixels potentially affected by overlapping runouts.
 This avoids lower values overwriting higher potential impact values from different sources.